mattrose/thoughts/README.md

 [Check it out!](https://thoughts.maren.hup.is)

 ## How it works
+*thoughts is a work in progress!
+The install process is brittle and prone to requiring manual intervention.
+One day this will change, but until then know that it's at least quite simple, and once it's working you shouldn't have to futz with it*

 * Type `thoughts` in a terminal
 * Your preferred editor opens.
 Type your thought and then save and quit
 * *thoughts* outputs a single, self-contained HTML document with your thought appended.
 The thought is timestamped and the timestamp is linkified.